Exhibition “Machines of Leonardo da Vinci”.

 Then, there is a vertical ball bearing, designed to reduce friction under vertical loads.
 It consists of three balls with a vertical axle.

-Next to it, you can see a ball bearing with eight balls and concave cylinders, in order to increase the efficiency of machines by lowering the resistance of friction.
+Next to it, you can see a ball bearing with eight balls and concave cylinders, to increase the efficiency of machines by lowering the resistance of friction.

 And of course, there are more inventions, such as a jack, today’s necessary item when you change car wheels.